Additional Qualifications

 If applicable, the approved Teaching Experience form must also be submitted prior to being accepted into the course.
 The verification form can be found on our registration page.

-DDSB Employees should send completed forms to employee.records@ddsb.ca for verification by Human Resource Services and signature by their Supervisory Officer.
-Approved forms are then to be forwarded to aq@ddsb.ca to complete your registration.
+DDSB Employees should send completed forms to employee.records@ddsb.ca for verification by People and Culture and signature by a Supervisory Officer.
+Signed/verified forms are then to be forwarded to aq@ddsb.ca to complete your registration.

 Candidates are responsible to ensure that they have successfully completed the required prerequisite course(s) and hours of teaching experience before registering for a Part 2 or Part 3 Specialist AQ course.